-IIt was almost 100 years ago when Henry Ford cut the working week to five days from six days and adopted an eight hour work day.
+IIt was almost 100 years ago when Henry Ford cut the work week to five days from six and adopted an eight-hour workday.
 Ford thinks its workers will be more productive in less time; critics were skeptical.
 The result is a schedule that endures to this day.

-It’s an exciting time, as the company is set to launch an electric version of its best-selling F-150 truck—part of a $50 billion effort to compete with Wall Street’s dearest Tesla.
+It’s an exciting time, as the company is set to launch an electric version of its best-selling F-150 truck—part of a $50 billion effort to compete with Wall Street’s beloved Tesla.

-In support of the new work model—and in a sign that there is no turning back—Ford has converted about 33% of its workplace in southeast Michigan, or approximately 3.35 million square feet, into what it calls “collaboration centers,” designed specifically for support the new definition of work.
+In support of the new work model—and in a sign that there is no turning back—Ford has converted about 33% of its workplace in southeast Michigan, or about 3.35 million square feet, into what it calls “collaboration centers”, designed specifically for support the new definition of work.
 Features include video conferencing, an online workspace reservation system, and a meditation area.
-There are concierges to assist workers who might, for example, forget their iPhone charger; IT support; information booth for new workers; and an enhanced cafeteria with an online ordering system.
+There is a concierge to help workers who might, for example, forget their iPhone charger; IT support; information booth for new workers; and an enhanced cafeteria with an online ordering system.
 Conversion to a collaboration space is in progress.

-To learn more about Ford’s new model and what it can bring to the workplace, we spoke with Jennifer Torony, director of human resources, North America.
+To learn more about Ford’s new model and what it can bring to other workplaces, we spoke with Jennifer Torony, director of human resources, North America.
 Here is an excerpt from our conversation, edited for space and clarity:

 Do you keep track of what the different teams are doing?

 We did.
 This will take several different forms.
 Right now, when we’re just starting out, we’re gathering employee sentiment.
 That’s things like: How do you know the resource meets your needs when you log in?
 What do you think about our new collaboration center?
 Do you have problems with technology?
 Etc. We have a small team dedicated to looking at and reviewing those sentiments to see if we need to adjust anything in the near future.
 In the long term, we will incorporate these types of questions into our employee surveys.